 Going back to my example of Inbound Marketing as the keyword, we can see the top people talking about inbound marketing, their band of merry followers, and social media stats.
 Now I’ve got an even better idea of the people we want sharing our content.
 BuzzSumo allows you to create lists, so you can easily find out what your top social media influencers are talking about.

-Keeping up with the Conversation
+Keeping up with the Conversation in BuzzSumo

 Now you’ve got your list of top social media influencers, but it doesn’t stop there.
 Start using this list to build interactions with the right people.
 Make use of the outreach list, and keep up with the conversation and see what your influencers are talking about.
 Begin engaging with them: